-Canada is world’s 6th largest the Canadian honeybee colonies produce up to 80 million pounds of honey every year worth over $173 million.
+Canada is the world’s 6th largest producer of honey and Canadian honeybee colonies produce up to 80 million pounds of honey every year worth over $173 million.
 There are 10,344 beekeepers in Canada (up from 8,615 in 2015) that oversee over 750,000 colonies.
 The prairie provinces lead the way as the top honey producers accounting for 80% of the country’s production even though they have the shortest season, May through August.

 Bees are great for more than just honey.
 Every year they serve double-duty and help pollinate crops such as canola, blueberries and apples across Canada.
 Their pollination work is valued at over $2 billion annually in Canada.